Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Non-operating working interest

-• Owner may have certain consent rights depending on agreements, but does not manage daily operations
+- Owner may have certain consent rights depending on agreements, but doesn't manage daily operations

 In both structures, working interests share in costs and share in the net revenue after burdens.
 The difference is who is doing the work and making the operational calls.

 For investors who value simplicity but want working interest economics, non-operating participation is often the middle ground.
 It still requires understanding.
-It just does not require you to run a drilling program personally.
+It just doesn't require you to run a drilling program personally.

 Working interest vs royalty interest, a practical comparison you can actually use